umich-its-networking/git-training-pub/ex-branching-merging.md

 ## MAINTAINER: Make a change to your repository

-Make a small change to your README.md file, so the content looks like this:
+Make a small change to your README.md file so the content looks like this:

 ```
 # Git Advanced Workflow